curranvince/OOAD-Projects/Project3/Part2/FNMSProject/README.md

 mvn exec:java

 * Output will be created in a new directory /FNMSProject/output
+* A sample run is provided in that directory already
 * Running again will overwrite previous output

 Clean: